rcook/pydl/pydl/README.md

 | `RUST_LOG`                | `info`   | Log-filter directive.
 See the [`env_logger` docs](https://docs.rs/env_logger/) for syntax.              |

 The `-l` / `--log <DIRECTIVE>` CLI flag accepts the same directive syntax as `RUST_LOG` and **overrides** `RUST_LOG` when both are set.
 It's global (works before or after the subcommand, e.g. `pydl -l debug available` or `pydl available -l debug`) and lives alongside the environment variable for one-off invocations.

+The `-C <DIR>` flag changes the effective working directory before any subcommand logic runs.
+This affects `.pydl.json` discovery, `pin` output and resolution of relative paths such as `download -o ./dist`.
+See [Global flags](#global-flags) for details.

 ## See also